Azure/SimuLand/3_simulate_detect/credential-access/exportADFSDKMMasterKeyFromDC.md

 **ADFS private key extraction attempt**

-Microsoft Defender for Endpoint sensors also trigger an alert named `ADFS private key extraction attempt` when a threat actor still access the contact AD object holding the DKM key, but without specifying the `ThumbnailPhoto` attribute as part of the filter in the LDAP search query.
+Microsoft Defender for Endpoint sensors also trigger an alert named `ADFS private key extraction attempt` when a threat actor accesses the contact AD object holding the DKM key, but without specifying the `ThumbnailPhoto` attribute as part of the filter in the LDAP search query.

 ![](../../resources/images/simulate_detect/credential-access/exportADFSTokenSigningCertificate/2021-05-19_19_m365_mde_alert_local_ldap_no_cryptopolicy.png)